Darnell Coles

-Darnell Coles (born June 2, 1962) is an American professional baseball player and current hitting coach for the Atlanta Braves of Major League Baseball (MLB).
+Darnell Coles (born June 2, 1962) is an American professional baseball player and current assistant hitting coach for the Atlanta Braves of Major League Baseball (MLB).
 He played in MLB and Nippon Professional Baseball (NPB) primarily as a third baseman and outfielder from 1983 to 1997.
 He has coached in MLB since 2014.

 Amateur career

 Coles played baseball as well as football, basketball, and track at Eisenhower High School.
 He was the baseball team's MVP three times.

 Playing career

-On June 3, 1980, Coles was drafted by the Seattle Mariners in the first round (sixth pick) of the 1980 Major League Baseball Draft.
+On June 3, 1980, Coles was drafted by the Seattle Mariners in the first round (sixth pick) of the 1980 Major League Baseball draft.
 He turned down a joint baseball and football scholarship to UCLA to sign with the Mariners.
 He reached the majors in 1983, batting .214 in parts of three seasons before the Mariners traded him to the Detroit Tigers for Rich Monteleone.

 In 1986, Coles hit a career-high 20 home runs for the Tigers.
 He had two three-home run games in his career: in 1987 with the Pittsburgh Pirates and in 1994 with the Toronto Blue Jays.